thepatman/arduino-api/plotly_streaming_serial/Readme.md

 $ mkdir plotly_project
 $ cd plotly_project
 ```
-If your on a Windows machine, open up the `Node.js command prompt` and enter:
+Or, if your on a Windows machine, open up the `Node.js command prompt` and enter:

 ```bash
 > md plotly_project